 We may ask other staff from RoS or from outside RoS to attend to assist us with our discussions on any particular matter.

 Our work is planned by means of a rolling annual agenda.
 A draft agenda is issued at least two weeks in advance of each meeting and papers are normally circulated a week in advance.
 Board members who wish to put forward agenda items should do so at least ten working days before a meeting.
-Papers for meetings must also be submitted ten working days before a meeting.
-A record of the decisions made and the agreed action points is circulated within a week of the meeting.
-Board minutes are also made available within four weeks and are published on the RoS website once they have been formally agreed at a subsequent board meeting.
+Papers for meetings must also be submitted ten working days before a meeting. .
+Board minutes will capture the record of decisions made and agreed actions, and will be made available within four weeks and are published on the RoS website once they have been formally agreed at a subsequent board meeting.

 What about sub committees?